Move to Torquay with Us in 4 Easy Steps!

-With more than 1,000 apprentices and 600 employers actively engaged on apprenticeship schemes every year, it is a popular choice for local young people keen on learning a trade.
+With more than 1,000 apprentices and 600 employers actively engaged in apprenticeship schemes every year, it is a popular choice for local young people keen on learning a hands-on trade.

 Working in Torquay

-As a seaside town the service industry is the town’s biggest employment sector by far.
+As a seaside town that welcomes hundreds of thousands of visitors annually, the service industry is the town’s biggest employment sector by far.

-Improvements for the future have been set out in the Torbay Economic Strategy 2013-2018, which aims to upgrade the marine economy and the introduce new visitor attractions to help bolster the local economy.
+Improvements for the future have been set out in the Torbay Economic Growth Strategy 2022-2030.

 Things to Do in Torquay